 Habitat: Prairie Violet is a plant of sun and well drained soils.
 It grows in prairies, and other mesic areas from fibrous roots and a thick rhizome.
 Partial sun is tolerated, particularly in late summer; extreme dryness is not tolerated.
 Propagation is usually by seed- which requires 60 days of cold stratification.
 Plants may not do well in close quarters with other species.
 A second bloom in September can occur.

-Comparisons: A very close relative is the Bird's-foot violet, V. pedata, where the leaves look very similar but the flower has a white patch only the throat of the lower petal, all petals are beardless, exposing an orange-yellow stamen group, flowers are usually fragrant, and the plant does not have cleistogamous flowers.
+Comparisons: A very close relative is the Bird's-foot violet, V. pedata, where the leaves look very similar but the flower is not as wide, has a white patch only in the throat of the lower petal, all petals are beardless, exposing an orange-yellow stamen group, flowers are usually fragrant, and the plant does not have cleistogamous flowers.

 Above: Prairie Violet flower with white in the throat, 3 lower petals bearded, and violet nectar guide lines on the lower petal.
-Photo ©Merle R. Black, University of Wisconsin.
+Photo ©Merle R. Black, Wisconsin Flora.
 Drawing demonstrating the fan-shaped arrangement of leaves from Britton, N.L., and A. Brown.
 1913.
 An illustrated flora of the northern United States, Canada and the British Possessions.
 3 vols.
 Charles Scribner's Sons, New York.

 Below: Typical leaf structure of V. pedatifida.
-Photo ©Merle R. Black, University of Wisconsin, Steven's Point.
+Photo ©Merle R. Black, Wisconsin Flora.
 The second photo shows one of the few remaining plants at Eloise Butler with the flower just opening.
 Note the arch in stem behind the flower.

-Below: 1st photo - Comparison of the bearded flower of Prairie Violet, V. pedatifida (photo ©Christopher Noll, University of Wisconsin) with (2nd photo) that of the Bird's-foot Violet, V. pedata (photo ©Mark Mittelstadt, University of Wisconsin).
+Below: 1st photo - Comparison of the bearded flower of Prairie Violet, V. pedatifida (photo ©Christopher Noll, Wisconsin Flora) with (2nd photo) that of the Bird's-foot Violet, V. pedata (photo ©Mark Mittelstadt, Wisconsin Flora).

 Below: Former Curator Martha Crone maintained a large bed of Prairie Bird's-foot Violets.
 Following her tenure, Ken Avery continued to maintain it for some years.
 Eventually the bed died out and only a remnant of plants remain today.
-Photo from a Kodachrome taken by Martha Crone on June 2, 1950, courtesy Minnesota Historical Society, Martha Crone Collection.
+Photo from a Kodachrome taken by Martha Crone on June 2, 1950.

 Eloise Butler wrote extensively about violets - Read her notes.
 Edna Ferber wrote: "Big doesn't necessarily mean better.
 Sunflowers aren't better than violets."